 The Model in the ELM architecture basically holds the app state.
 In an app that tracks your food consumption, it plays the role of an integer in the data structure by presenting and updating the value.
 Since the data structure of ELM is immutable and doesn’t allow any change, the updated data comes as a copy of previous data along with the addition of changes in the data.
 Whenever any function is operative the model state of the data gets updated with the changes.

 The function can operate on the model on different instances based upon the way the app is designed to work.
-For example, in a simple health app that tracks food consumption of people, every time a user clicks the button after consuming something the model will be operated upon by this function, and the model data will be updated.
+For example, in a simple healthcare app that tracks the food consumption of people, every time a user clicks the button after consuming something the model will be operated upon by this function, and the model data will be updated.

 View refers to the method of seeing the model data right on the device screen of the users.
 The view is basically a function to which the model data is passed.
 So, View is created by keeping the model as a parameter and is presented through HTML for viewing on the browser.

 The view can also be described as a way to help users interact with a model.
 The View actually comes as an interactive visual presentation of the Model that users can manipulate, respond to interact in structured manners.
 By interacting with the View users can actually tweak the Model through changes in the state.
 If the user interaction is all about pressing a button, the action can change the value held by the Model.
-The pressing of the button or other user actions actually sends a message from the View requesting for an update.
+The pressing of the button or other user actions actually sends a message from the View requesting an update.

 As soon as the user makes an interaction by pressing a button or clicking a link, this action will trigger a notification and the same will be sent for the Update function to get active.
 This notification sent through a message does the job of a deterrent for updating the app.